 So, as long as you are using cedar mulch on large, established plants, you do not need to worry about hurting them (as long as you don’t bury them too deep!)

-In addition, there is very little chance of diseases from mulch moving into trees if you around them.
+In addition, there is very little chance of diseases from mulch moving into trees if you mulch around them.
 According to Washington State University:

 “Most studies indicate that diseased mulch cannot transmit pathogens to the roots of healthy trees.”